+If you are looking for Excel WEEKDAY function, then you are in the right place.
 The WEEKDAY function is especially handy for planning, scheduling, and even financial analysis.
-It is classified as a Date and Time function in Excel which returns the day of the week for a given argument.
+It is classified as a Date and Time Functions in Excel which returns the day of the week for a given argument.

-In this article, I’ll discuss the ins and outs of the WEEKDAY function including real-life examples with proper explanations.
+In this article, we’ll try to discuss the WEEKDAY function’s ins and outs, including real-life examples with proper explanations.
 So that you may adjust the formula for your purpose.

 WEEKDAY Function in Excel (Quick View)